Campbell recorded 94 tackles (63 solo), including 1.5 sacks, while playing in all 16 games in 2018.

-Campbell recorded eight tackles (five solo) in Sunday's loss to Cleveland.
+Campbell recorded five tackles (four solo), including a sack, in Sunday's loss to Green Bay.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|